-As you can see from the series of sketches above, if you look at the final drawing, it seems complex and very detailed, but instead of looking at the whole image, start to separate it off into any basic shapes you can see.
-I was once told by an old art teacher to try turning the picture I was trying to paint from upside down to try and see beyond the image itself.
+You can see from the series of sketches above that the final drawing seems complex and very detailed.
+Instead of looking at the whole image, start to break it down into any basic shapes you can actually see.
+I was once told by an old art teacher to turn the picture I was trying to paint upside down to try and see beyond the image itself.
 It worked remarkably well for me, it may do for you too.

 You can start to draw your eye anywhere, but here you can see the overall shape of the opening is used to begin the drawing.
 This is just a preparatory sketch so don’t worry about mistakes.
 When you are happy with the curves that form the shape of the opening, look at how the circular shape of the iris fits into those curves.

 Next you can begin to create some depth by emphasizing the curvature of the eye with light shading.
 You may see the vague shape of the pupil.
 Its dark colour means that reflections will often dominate the central area.
 These can be quite random in shape, so pick out those shapes and look at the way the lines of colour radiate across the iris.
 Pick out the darkest areas first and as you work you can gradually overlay more areas of shading.